 - Sensitive – This includes any dataset containing personal data of affected populations or aid workers.
 Datasets containing demographically identifiable information (DII) or community identifiable information (CII) that can put affected populations or aid workers at risk, are also considered sensitive data.
 Depending on context, satellite imagery can also fall into this third category of sensitivity.

-The Working Draft of the OCHA Data Responsibility Guidelines (‘the Guidelines’) helps staff better assess and manage the sensitivity of the data they handle in different crisis contexts.
+The OCHA Data Responsibility Guidelines (‘the Guidelines’) helps staff better assess and manage the sensitivity of the data they handle in different crisis contexts.
 We recommend that HDX users familiarize themselves with the Guidelines.

 Different data can have different levels of sensitivity depending on the context.
 For example, locations of medical facilities in conflict settings can expose patients and staff to risk of attacks, whereas the same facility location data would likely not be considered sensitive in a natural disaster setting.